Exawind/amr-wind/docs/sphinx/walkthrough/turbine.rst

   the recommended DT is 0.01, requiring a change to the AMR-Wind dt.
 Due to this change in the time step size, we have also adjusted the plotting, checkpoint, and sampling intervals.

-.. collapse:: Further details about these source terms and wf specifications
+.. collapse:: Further details about these source terms and wall function (wf) specifications

     Now that this simulation is not periodic and will feature turbine wakes, the previous approach to forcing the velocity field
     (ABLForcing) is not viable.
 In addition to the inflow information from the precursor simulation, we also want to mimic